36 Hours In Asheville Itinerary To See The Best Of The Area

 5. Try a local craft beer

-If you need a palate cleanser after fancy Biltmore Estate, every 36-hour Asheville itinerary should include visiting a craft brewery.
+If you need a palate cleanser after the fancy Biltmore Estate, every 36-hour Asheville itinerary should include visiting a craft brewery.
 Asheville is famous for its hopping brewery scene with over 60+ to choose from.

 For popular and famous breweries in Downtown Asheville, head to:

-Local favorites that we frequent include:
+Local favorites that we recommend include:

 6. Explore and shop in Downtown Asheville

 Downtown Asheville is always worth a visit.
 Walkable and easy to navigate, you don’t need a car.
 Before we moved to Asheville, we took an Uber downtown from our hotel (we stayed off Brevard Road).
-The main Downtown Asheville area and streets include Biltmore Ave., Lexington Ave., and Page Ave.
+The main Downtown Asheville area and streets include Wall St., Biltmore Ave., Lexington Ave., and Page Ave.

 With only 36 hours in Asheville, a few points of interest to see downtown include: